FoNDUE-HTR/Documentation/KRAKEN.md

 ### 5.3 Prediction

-You need first to check in the `yolov5` diretory the name of the directory in which the weights are:
+You need first to check in the `yolov5` directory the name of the directory in which the weights are:

 ```bash
 yolov5/runs/train